emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Splicing within a macro
 -->

 With those granted, it is time to write a macro.
 This is like a template, which empowers you to not repeat yourself.
-Syntactically, a macro will most probably depend on the use of the quasi-quote, the comma operator, and the mechanics of splicing ([[#h:partial-evaluation-inside-of-a-list][Partial evaluation inside of a list]]).
+Syntactically, a macro will most probably depend on the use of the quasi-quote, the comma operator, and the mechanics of splicing ([Partial evaluation inside of a list](#h:partial-evaluation-inside-of-a-list)).
 Here is a simple scenario where we want to run some code in a temporary buffer while setting the ~default-directory~ to the user's home directory.

 ```emacs-lisp
 (defmacro my-work-in-temp-buffer-from-home (&rest expressions)